Last Updated on May 17, 2023 by Matt

 Age requirement: 18+

-The legal age since when you can ride an electric scooter in Belgium is 18.
+The legal age at which you can ride an electric scooter in Belgium is 18.

 Denmark